There are a number of myths that need busted on these and some advice that will probably help you with a faulty door seal

 Like most spare parts or components things are not as simple as people often presume that they are, usually thinking that they're all pretty much the same when in fact, nothing could be further from the truth.

 You've got hundreds and, we do mean hundreds of different gasket profiles then after that probably thousands of different sizes.
 Then atop that, you've got ones that are foamed or bonded into place, ones that aren't and so on.
-The net results is that there are tens of thousands of possibilities.
+Then different colours on top of all that!
+The net results are that there are tens of thousands of possibilities.

 Standardised seals or gaskets, no, they do not exist.